Guides

 Check in each day on trail

-At the end of each day, tap Check in in the Trip Planner.
+At the end of each day, open the Start tab and tap Check in now when you have signal.
 This:

 • Automatically captures your current GPS location if signal is available

-GPS capture happens automatically when you complete a day — no extra tap needed.
-If GPS is unavailable (no signal), the day still completes and the timer still resets; your contacts will see the updated check-in time.
+GPS capture happens automatically when you check in — no extra tap needed.
+If GPS is unavailable but you have data, the day still completes and the Check-in Timer resets once Trailkeep confirms on the server.

 Finish the trip when you return

-When you are safely back, tap Finish trip in the control panel.
+When you are safely back, tap Finish trip on the Start tab.
 This:

 • Marks the trip as completed